Sampson Mathews: Virginia State Senate and war efforts

 Mathews was elected to the Virginia State Senate, the successor to the Virginia Governor's Council, for its inaugural session of 1776, representing Augusta and Dunmore counties.
-He remained a member of the state senate through 1780, representing Augusta, Rockingham, Rockbridge, and Shenandoah counties from 1778–1780.
+He remained a member of the state senate through 1780, representing Augusta, Rockingham, Rockbridge, and Shenandoah counties from 1778 to 1780.

 During its inaugural session, the senate sought to improve the Continental Navy's Virginia fleet.
 At this time, Virginia had more land and manufactories devoted to naval purposes than any of the colonies, but it faced a distinct lack of materials needed to create linen sail cloth.
 Mathews, along with Alexander St. Clair, was therefore appointed to erect and superintend a factory in Staunton, Virginia to make sail material from flax grown by Augusta County farmers.

 However, other matters soon drew Mathews elsewhere.
 In the fall of 1777, Shawnee Chief Cornstalk made a diplomatic visit to the American Fort Randolph, on the site present-day Point Pleasant, West Virginia.
 Virginia militiamen took Cornstalk hostage at the fort, and on November 10, 1777, killed him without cause.
 This led to an immediate backlash from the Shawnee.
 Congress, sensing the urgency of the situation, passed a resolution on November 20 to send commissioners out west with the aim of restoring friendly relations between the Shawnee and the colonists that had been years in the making.
 Mathews was appointed to represent Virginia, and George Clymer for Pennsylvania.
 The men arrived at Fort Pitt in mid-March, and reported back to Congress in late-April that the British in Detroit were aiding the Shawnee and nearby Delaware tribes in their attacks.
 Further, they believed the colonists may well be able to restore friendly relations with the Indians by capturing Fort Detroit from the British, and thus weakening the Indians' position.
 They proposed a force of 3,000 be dedicated to this cause.
 Congress, however, deferred the recommendation, considering it too costly, and instead sent troops to fortify their western borders.